rishis123/CS3110_Final/INSTALL.md

 $ opam upgrade
 $ opam install batteries ppx_inline_test

-Then, you can build and run the project with the following commands:
+Then, you can build and run the project with the following commands.
+Make sure you have changed directory to be in the project's root directory (the project root is the folder containing this INSTALL.md file).
 $ dune build
 $ dune exec bin/main.exe